 And these are interesting accounts:

-This silhouette research was done to the ends of designing garments for The Regency Wardrobe collection.
-The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images of all the pieces will be made visible on stephaniesmart.net
+Researching silhouettes was done as part of the process of designing garments for The Regency Wardrobe collection.
+The Regency Wardrobe will be exhibited at Firle Place, in May 2021.
+As soon as the collection has been shown more images of all the pieces will be made visible on stephaniesmart.net

 This project is being supported by: